Lingotek: Products

-In August, 2006, Lingotek launched a beta version of its collaborative language translation service that enhanced a translator's efficiency by quickly finding meaning-based translated material for reuse.
-Branded as the Lingotek Collaborative Translation Platform, the service was based on three tiers of translation: automatic, community, and professional.
-Lingotek's language search engine indexed linguistic knowledge from a growing repository of multilingual content and language translations, instead of web pages.
-Users could then access its database of previously translated material to find more specific combinations of words for re-use.
-Such meaning-based searching maintained better style, tone, and terminology.
-Lingotek ran within most popular web browsers, including initial support for Internet Explorer and Firefox.
-Lingotek supported Microsoft Office, Microsoft Word, Rich Text Format (RTF), Open Office, HTML, XHTML, and Microsoft Excel formats, thereby allowing users to upload such documents directly into Lingotek.
-Lingotek also supported existing translation memory files that were Translation Memory eXchange (TMX)-compliant memories, thus allowing users to import TMX files into both private and public indices.
+Lingotek's language search engine indexed linguistic knowledge from a repository of multilingual content and language translations, instead of web pages.
+Users could access its database of previously translated material to find more specific combinations of words for re-use.
+Lingotek also supported existing translation memory files that were Translation Memory eXchange-compliant memories, thus allowing users to import files into both private and public indices.